cmdeao/SocialMovieManagementApplication/README.md

 - Users can logout of the application.
 - Updated visuals for home page.

+0.3 (2021-07-10)
+- API implemented to allow users to search for movies.
+- Users can view in-depth details of specific movies.
+- Users can add or remove movies from their personal collections.
+- Users can now select a random movie from their personal collection.
+- Users can now select a specific movie as their favorite movie for display within their profile.
+- Provided the ability to view collections from other users within the application.
+- Imported jQuery DataTables library for search and user collection results.
+- Adjusted various view aspects within the application.
+- Improved security for registration and login process.
 ------------------------------------------------------------------

 Copyright 2021 - Cameron Deao Company